Logo-stateuniv

 Classes

-The prestigious learning environment at Vanderbilt feels intimate not only because of the faculty, but also because of the small class sizes.
+The prestigious learning environment here feels intimate not only because of the faculty, but also because of the small class sizes.
 With an average class size of nineteen, Vanderbilt’s undergraduate schools keep almost every class (ninety-three percent) below fifty students, and a majority of them (seventy-eight percent) below twenty five students.
 In some classes, graduate students assist professors as teaching assistants by leading small group breakout sections and conducting review sessions.
 Professors also work hard to keep classes lively and challenging.
-For example, a sunny spring day at Vanderbilt usually smiles on several classes discussing the day’s material on the grassy lawns of the campus.
+For example, a sunny spring day usually smiles on several classes discussing the day’s material on the grassy lawns of the campus.
 Recently, in order to continue challenging students and attracting prestigious faculty, Vanderbilt has placed a renewed focus on interdisciplinary study and research funding.
-Undergraduates at Vandy have continually increasing exposure to teaching and research in cutting-edge fields.
-In keeping with this pedagogical philosophy, the head of one of Vanderbilt’s newest interdisciplinary departments (a renowned scientist) also taught a freshman seminar last year.
+Undergraduates have continually increasing exposure to teaching and research in cutting-edge fields.

 Study Abroad

-Approximately forty percent of Vanderbilt students study abroad at some point in their Vanderbilt careers.
-These students take advantage of Vanderbilt’s unique partnerships in various countries, usually for one or two semesters of junior year, or for summer study.
+Approximately forty percent of students study abroad at some point in their college careers.
+These students take advantage of the school’s unique partnerships in various countries, usually for one or two semesters of junior year, or for summer study.
 Vanderbilt has home-base programs in several countries, including England, Spain, Italy, France, and Germany.
-Participants in the Vanderbilt Study Abroad programs are guaranteed that their financial aid packages will translate to the Study Abroad semester or year, and courses in the Vanderbilt programs have been evaluated for transferal of credit.
-Additionally, Vanderbilt belongs to a consortium of schools through which students can find alternative programs that may be better suited to their interests.
-Vanderbilt encourages students from all undergraduate schools to pursue studies abroad when possible.
+Participants in the Study Abroad programs are guaranteed that their financial aid packages will translate to the Study Abroad semester or year, and courses in the programs have been evaluated for transferal of credit.
+Additionally, the university belongs to a consortium of schools through which students can find alternative programs that may be better suited to their interests.

 Graduate Study

-Vanderbilt offers applicants unique academic opportunities for graduate study.
-Undergraduates have the opportunity to apply early to the Vanderbilt business and medical programs.
-The medical school accepts a select number of Vanderbilt undergraduates at the end of their sophomore year.
-These students do not take the MCATs and proceed directly to Vanderbilt’s Medical School upon graduation.
-The Owen Graduate School of Management accepts undergraduates in their junior year at Vanderbilt; these students complete their undergraduate studies in addition to an M.B.A. in five years.
+Applicants are offered unique academic opportunities for graduate study.
+Undergraduates have the opportunity to apply early to the business and medical programs.
+The medical school accepts a select number of undergraduates at the end of their sophomore year.
+These students do not take the MCATs and proceed directly to the Medical School upon graduation.
+The Owen Graduate School of Management accepts undergraduates in their junior year; these students complete their undergraduate studies in addition to an M.B.A. in five years.

 Most Popular Fields of Study